srbutler1/open-asset-pricing-download/README.md

 There are 212 cross-sectional predictors.

-- Downlaod predictor portfolio returns: (various portfolio construction
+- **Downlaod predictor portfolio returns**: various portfolio construction
-  methods: original paper methods, deciles, quintiles, equal-weighted, value-weighted, price filter, and so on ...)
+  methods: original paper methods, deciles, quintiles, equal-weighted, value-weighted, price filter, and so on ...
-- Download firm characteristics: 209 from OSAP + 3 from CRSP (Price, Size, STreversal)
+- **Download firm characteristics**: 209 from OSAP + 3 from CRSP (Price, Size, STreversal)

 Learn more about Chen and Zimmermann data:
 [Data website](https://www.openassetpricing.com/) |